microsoft/FabConRTITutorial/docs/workshop.md

 <div class="warning" data-title="Note">

-> **DO NOT use an InPrivate browser window.
-Recommend using a Personal browser window for the Notebook session to connect & run successfully.**
+> DO NOT use an InPrivate browser window.
+Recommend using a Personal browser window for the Notebook session to connect and run successfully.

 </div>